Rik280491/Mod5SignsProject-Frontend/README.md

 Please visit the app at: https://heartogether.netlify.app/

+The app was designed for mobile screens, but does still function on larger screens.

-Note: Unfortunately, the app does not currently work on iOS.
+Note: Unfortunately, the app does not currently work on iOS mobile browsers.